siulzeni/sh_price_analysis_extension/README.md

 ##Issues
 I've been using it for a while, I've found no bugs so far.
 If you find any, please let me know

+##Troubleshooting
+If Price Analysis does not work or SellHub keeps looping, sign in and out of SH.
+It's a problem with their site.

 ##Why didn't I upload it to the Chrome Web Store?
 It's a very niche extension thus I didn't deem it worthy to upload to the Chrome Web Store.
 Distribution